logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 devices
 --------------------------
-The *devices* module provides a single method ``get_num_gpus``, that depending on how many GPUs that were allocated per Spark Executor.
+The *devices* module provides a single method ``get_num_gpus``, which returns the number of GPUs that were discovered in the environment.
 This method is suitable for scaling out dynamically depending on how many GPUs have been configured, for example when using a multi-gpu tower.
-See the ``multi-gpu-cnn.ipynb`` example in the TensorFlow tour.

 ::